Photo by Susan A. Johnson

 They were playing concerts and clubs throughout the state of Arizona until 1984, when she moved to Los Angeles.
 There, she was playing in her own band Odds and Ends and in Jerry Riopelle’s band as a sideman.

 She signed to Arista Records in 1988.
-She recorded a single which appeared on the “1988 Summer Olympics” album, along with various other artist including Eric Clapton and Whitney Houston.
+She recorded a single which appeared on the “1988 Summer Olympics” album, along with various other artists including Eric Clapton and Whitney Houston.
 She also sang background vocals on Lita Ford’s 1988 release “Lita” on Dreamland Records.
 She signed a 3-year music publishing contract (1988-1990) with Blue Rider Music, where she sang on various singles and demos.

-In 1989, she left the music business for the film industry, working as a production assistant and driver on films such as “The Dark Wind” with Lou Diamond Phillips and “When a Man Loves a Women” with Meg Ryan.
+Dropped by Arista in 1989, she left the music business for the film industry, working as a production assistant and driver on films such as “The Dark Wind” with Lou Diamond Phillips and “When a Man Loves a Women” with Meg Ryan.
 She moved back to Arizona in 1994 and helped form Combo Deluxe.

-Equipment – Fender Telecaster and Stratocaster guitar, Fender Hotrod Deville 212 Amp, EV mic, Nady cordless unit, various slides.
+Llory’s Equipment – Fender Telecaster and Stratocaster guitar, Fender Hotrod Deville 212 Amp, EV mic, Nady cordless unit, various slides.

 Hobbies – Golf and pondering